iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators Introduction.md

 1. Continuity of any kind.
 2. Singled value property of any kind.
 3. Subjectivity of any kind.

+The operator defines non-smooth objects in convex analysis, such as subgradient and generalized Lagrangian of convex programming problem.

 #### **Thm | Another Equivalent Definition of Monotone Operator**